 Is it okay for my child to see me upset?

-You also have your own grief to deal with, which at times will understandably be overwhelming.
+You may also have your own grief to deal with, which at times will understandably feel overwhelming.
 It is important to look after yourself both physically and emotionally.
 It is not a sign of weakness or not being able to cope if you seek help from others.
-Don’t expect too much of yourself - managing life and your own grief, at the same time as trying to support a child or young person, is exhausting.
+Don’t expect too much of yourself - managing life and your own grief, at the same time as trying to support a child or young person, can be exhausting.

 If you can, ask friends and other family members for support, perhaps by looking after your child for a few hours.
-This will give you space to express any raw grief without having to maintain some control for the children, helping you feel stronger for times when they are around.
+This will give you space to have some time out and to express your own grief without having to maintain some control for the children, helping you feel stronger for times when they are around.

 Can it be helpful for a child to speak to someone who isn’t emotionally involved?

-While most children get the support they need from their family, in some cases it may help to speak to someone outside the family, particularly if emotions are heightened at home.
-This could be a family friend, or other adult, who is prepared to give some time and listen.
+While most children get the support they need from their family, in some cases it may also help to speak to someone outside the family, particularly if emotions are heightened at home or your child is particularly struggling.
+This could be a family friend or other adult who is prepared to give some time and listen.
 Children can be protective of adults they care about and may choose to talk to someone else in order to avoid causing further upset.
 The teenagers we support at Child Bereavement UK often tell us they find sharing their experiences with other bereaved people their own age to be very helpful.

 Teachers can play an important role, particularly in a primary school, as they see a child on a daily basis and can keep a look out for signs of distress or changes in behaviour.
 Try to keep in contact with your child’s school and ask them to ensure, without going into detail if you don’t want to, that all staff are aware of what has happened.
 You may find it helpful to share our resources for schools with your child’s teacher.